-The Foundation for Food and Agriculture Research, a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, today announced a competitive research program to stimulate innovative research on farmed production of fish and shellfish.
+The Foundation for Food & Agriculture Research, a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, today announced a competitive research program to stimulate innovative research on farmed production of fish and shellfish.
 The U.S. imports up to 90 percent of the seafood consumed domestically and approximately half is produced by aquaculture, often from countries that do not have strict environmental and product safety standards.

 FFAR will invest up to $5 million for research that will improve economic opportunities for U.S. farmers and increase the supply of domestically-produced, nutritious foods.
 Doubling U.S. aquaculture would result in 50,000 domestic jobs and a billion dollars of new value, according to a National Oceanic Atmospheric Administration study.

 Researchers will be invited to apply for the program on July 10, 2017 and be required to identify matching funds to be eligible for a grant.
 The Foundation’s dollar-for-dollar matching model will ensure that research proposals come with funding partners who are invested in delivering value and seeing measurable outcomes.
 The FFAR investment of up to $5 million in aquaculture research will be at least doubled.

 “The United States has the resources and innovation necessary to support a thriving aquaculture economy here at home,” said Dr. Sally Rockey, executive director of FFAR.
 “The Foundation for Food & Agriculture Research is committed to addressing the global demand for nutritious, sustainable protein sources and this competitive grant program announced today will bolster that potential.”